lfads/lfads-run-manager/docs/single-session.md

 par =

-MyExperiment.RunParams param_YOs74u data_4MaTKO
+LorenzExperiment.RunParams param_YOs74u data_4MaTKO
 c_factors_dim=8 c_ic_enc_dim=64 c_gen_dim=64 c_co_dim=0 c_batch_size=150 c_learning_rate_stop=0.001
 ...
 ```

 These six digit alphanumeric hash values are used to uniquely and concisely identify the runs so that they can be conveniently located on disk in a predictable fashion.
 The first is the "param" hash of the whole collection of parameter settings which differ from their defaults, which is prefixed with `param_`.
 The second is a hash of only those parameter settings that affect the input data used by LFADS, prefixed by `data_`.
 We use two separate hashes here to save space on disk; many parameters like `c_co_dim` only affect LFADS internally, but the input data is the same.
 Consequently, generating a large sweep of parameters like `c_co_dim` would otherwise require many copies of identical data to be saved on disk.
-Intead, we store the data in folders according to the `data_` hash and symlink copies for each run.
+Instead, we store the data in folders according to the `data_` hash and symlink copies for each run.
+If you add additional parameters that do not affect the data used by LFADS, you should specify them in your `RunParams` class as described [here](interfacing/##editing-runparamsm-optional).

 Below the hash values are the set of properties whose values differ from their specified defaults (as specified next to the property in the class definition).
 Properties which are equal to their default values are not included in the hash calculation.
 This allows you to add new properties to your `RunParams` class without altering the computed hashes for older runs.
 See this [warning note](interfacing/#editing-runparamsm-optional) for more details.

-!!! tip "Specifying data-hash affecting parameters"
-    By default, the `data_` hash includes all properties that do not begin with `c_` as these are passed directly to the Python+Tensorflow LFADS code.
-This includes all of the parameters that you have added to `RunParams`.
-If you need to adjust this behavior, override the method `getListPropertiesNotAffectingInputData` in your `RunParams` instance.
-You should probably take a union of your custom properties with the properties returned by the superclass method `:::matlab LFADS.Run/getListPropertiesNotAffectingInputData`.

 !!! tip "`RunParams` is a value class"
     Unlike all of the other classes, `RunParams` is not a handle but a value class, which acts similarly to a `struct` in that it is passed by value.
 This means that after adding the `RunParams` instance `par` to the `RunCollection`, we can modify `par` and then add it again to define a second set of parameters, like this: